SirJonthe/jobs/README.md

 ## Examples
 ### Creating and registering custom jobs
 In and by themselves, jobs do not perform much meaningful work in relation to the user.
 Because of this, it is necessary to use inheritance in C++ and overload virtual functions inside the jobs in order for them to perform useful tasks.
-The user may also "register" the name of such a custom job so that the user later than instantiate that same job using only its name as a string.
+Using the provided macros `CC0_JOBS_NEW` for deriving from the base `cc0::jobs::job` class or `CC0_JOBS_DERIVE` to derive from a derivative of the base `cc0::jobs::job` class ensures that the in-house RTTI works as well as enabling instantiation via class name string by registering the class name with a global factory pattern class.
 ```
 #include <iostream>
 #include "jobs/jobs.h"

-class custom_job : public cc0::jobs::inherit<custom_job, cc0::jobs::job>
+CC0_JOBS_NEW(custom_job)
 {
 protected:
 	void on_tick(uint64_t duration_ns) { // Called every time the parent's `tick` function is called, before the job's childrens' `tick` is called.